Areas of Expertise: Economic Sociology, Networks, Digitalization, Professions & Organizations, Social Research Methods Regional Expertise: East Asia

 Non-Refereed Publications

 Au, Anson.
 2021.
 “Japanese Sociology and the 2019 Japanese Sociological Society Annual Conference.”
-Japanese Sociological Society (Forthcoming).
+Japanese Sociological Society.

 Au, Anson.
 2019.
 “Community Report: Asian Immigrant Women Workers Organizing in California’s In Home Supportive Services (IHSS) Sector.”
 UCLA Downtown Labor Center (Jennifer Jihye Chun & Cynthia Cranford 2019).
 Translation into Traditional Chinese and Cantonese.